 A fried or roasted turkey is kind of a big deal on Thanksgiving Day.
-There are plenty of ways to spruce it up and make heads turn, but by far, the best is to create drunken beer and bacon turkey.
+There are plenty of ways to spruce it up and make heads turn, but by far, the best is to create a booze-based and bacon latticed turkey.

 There’s a lot you can do to enhance flavor and attractiveness and transform your turkey from mediocre to magnificent.
 Here’s how to go from plain old turkey to a delicious bacon-and-beer turkey bursting with flavor.

-- Thanksgiving Turkey (thawed out and ready to go)
+- 1 turkey, thawed out and ready to go

 - 3-4 carrots, peeled